 All issues of a safeguarding and child protection nature are referred in the first instance to the Deputy Head - Pastoral as DSL.
-If the Deputy Head - Pastoral is unavailable then referrals are made to one of the DDSLs.
-If neither are available, staff should refer to the Head's PA in the first instance who will contact the DSL or DDSL as appropriate.
+If the Deputy Head - Pastoral is unavailable then referrals are made to the Assistant Head - Head of Sixth Form as the DDSL or to the Head.